tonyngjichun/SOLAR/README.md

 ![demo](assets/demo.png)

-Now, try drawing a (light green) rectangle centred at the location you would like to visualise the SOA map
+Try drawing a (light green) rectangle centred at the location you would like to visualise the SOA map

 ![demo](assets/demo_click1.png)

-A new window titled `Second order attention` with the SOA from the cloesest location in the feature map overlayed on the image, and a white dot indicating where you've selected should appear as below
+A new window titled `Second order attention` with the SOA from the closest location in the feature map overlaid on the image, and a white dot indicating where you've selected should appear as below

 ![demo](assets/demo_soa1.png)